Bright Ideas Educational Grants

-The winning teachers are listed by respective county, along with the amount of funds they received:
+The winning teachers are listed by respective county, along with the number of funds they received:

-- Jessica Croson – Heide Trask High School – Evolving Engagement in Biology – $241.45
+- Michael McHolland – Heide Trask High School – 13 Colonies Card Game – SPOONS – $99.90

-- Jared Pinkston – Pender High School – Team PHEnix Game Changers in STEAM Education – $2,000.00
+- Jared Pinkston – Pender High School – Team PHEnix Robotics FIRST Forward: Full Speed Ahead Season– $2,000.00

 - Andrea Hunter – Union Intermediate School – I’ve Got a Feeling: Exploring Social Emotional Learning with Print – $2,000.00